marco-mariotti/qjob/docs/tutorial.rst

 This strategy (with ``;`` or ``&&``) works both in direct and template mode.
-In template mode, however, you may actually leave commands as separate lines, and they will be still executed sequentially.
+In template mode, however, you may actually leave commands as separate lines, and they will still be consistently executed sequentially.
-This is because a template command is never broken into smaller jobs: at most, one job will contain one template instance.
+This is because a template command is never broken into smaller jobs: each job will contain one or more template instance, but not fractions.
 In other words, in template mode, each template is treated like single line are treated in direct mode.
 So, these two templates are functionally equivalent::

   run_part1 -i {input}  -o {mid};  run_part2 -i {mid}    -o {out}